jonemo/blog.jonasneubert.com/_posts/2019-01-23-barcode-generation-python.md

 ### Image file format exporters

-The task of rendering a text into a barcode of a certain symbology consists of two steps: First, figure out what lines (or squares or other geometric artifacts) represent the given text (or number or URL or other content).
+The task of rendering a string of text into a barcode of a certain symbology consists of two steps: First, figure out what lines (or squares or circles or other geometric artifacts) represent the given text (or number or URL or other content).
 Second, exporting the lines in an image file format such as PNG, JPG, or SVG.

-You'll find a Python package to generate each of the common image file formats, but many of them contain C code and must be compiled.
-The [Pillow](https://pypi.org/project/Pillow/) bundles many such packages to provide one convenient API for many image file formats, but can still prove [troublesome](https://stackoverflow.com/search?tab=newest&q=[python-imaging-library]%20install) to [install](https://Pillow.readthedocs.io/en/latest/installation.html).
+You'll find a Python package to generate each of the common image file formats, but many of them contain C code.
+The [Pillow](https://pypi.org/project/Pillow/) project is a bundle of many such packages and provide one consistent API for many image file formats, but can still prove [troublesome](https://stackoverflow.com/search?tab=newest&q=[python-imaging-library]%20install) to [install](https://Pillow.readthedocs.io/en/latest/installation.html).

-Thanks to [wheels](https://pythonwheels.com) and [conda](https://conda.io), installing Python packages is less thorny than the war stories in 2013 Stackoverflow results would make you think.
+Thanks to [wheels](https://pythonwheels.com) and [conda](https://conda.io), installing Python packages is less thorny than the war stories in 2013 StackOverflow results would make you think.
 Nonetheless, it remains a common stumbling block, especially for Windows users, which is why I consider a dependency on Pillow a downside in this review.

 Ease of installation is a natural side effect of any Python package that is itself written in self-contained pure Python, i.e. without any embedded C code or external dependencies.
 The [pypng](https://pypi.org/project/pypng/) package is a pure Python implementation of the PNG file format.
-The SVG file format is an XML document type and therefore plain text and easily written from pure Python.
+The SVG file format is an XML document type and therefore plain text and easily generated from pure Python.

 A reasonable in-between solution is offered by several packages that support a limited set of formats in the default installation and expanded capabilities if Pillow happens to be independently installed.

-The [**segno**](https://pypi.org/project/segno/) package for QR codes deserves a mention for supporting nine outputs formats without relying on an external library.
+The [segno](https://pypi.org/project/segno/) package for QR codes deserves a mention for supporting nine outputs formats without relying on any external dependency.

 ## Notes on Options